d49-lab-09/cars-trucks-api/README.md

 ### Setup

+`npm i` to install dependencies
+`nodemon` to start server on port 3001
+`node userInterface.js` to run a command line interface for full CRUD interaction.

-#### `.env` requirements (where applicable)
+#### `.env` requirements

 see `.env.sample`

 #### How to initialize/run your application (where applicable)

 - nodemon
+  `node userInterface.js` to run a command line interface for full CRUD interaction.

 #### Features / Routes

 - Feature one: Deploy to Prod

-- GET : `/` - specific route to hit
+- GET : `/` - goes to a 404

 - `/signin` : POST - login as user
 - `/signup` : POST - create one user
 - `/users` : GET - Read all usernames
-- `/users` : GET - Read all usernames
+- `/users/:id` : PUT - Update user
-- `/users` : GET - Read all usernames
+- `/users/:id` : DELETE - Delete user
 - `/cars` : GET - Read all cars
+- `/cars/:id` : GET - Read one car
 - `/trucks` : GET - Read all trucks
+- `/trucks:/id` : GET - Read one truck
-- `/cars` : POST - Create one cars
+- `/cars` : POST - Create one car
-- `/trucks` : POST - Create one trucks
+- `/trucks` : POST - Create one truck
-- `/cars/:id` : PUT - Update one cars
+- `/cars/:id` : PUT - Update one car
-- `/trucks/:id` : PUT - Update one trucks
+- `/trucks/:id` : PUT - Update one truck
-- `/cars/:id` : DELETE - Delete one cars
+- `/cars/:id` : DELETE - Delete one car
-- `/trucks/:id` : DELETE - Delete one trucks
+- `/trucks/:id` : DELETE - Delete one truck

 #### Tests

 - How do you run tests?
   - npm test
 - Any tests of note?
-  - handles root path
-  - handles invalid paths

   - handles every CRUD function
-- Describe any tests that you did not complete, skipped, etc
+  - handles middleware
+  - handles database calls

 #### UML